cs326-final-bet/cs326-final-bet/docs/milestone-1/milestone-1.md

 TODO: Upload wireframe picture
 TODO: Link to completed HTML page

 ## Profile
-TODO: Quick description of purpose of page
+This page shows a users profile which includes the users map, and stats as well as a way to compare the users stats to your own.
 TODO: Upload wireframe picture

 TODO: Link to completed HTML page

 ## Area